 - Trust in the child’s competence.
 Yes, the competence of the infant—the human being completely dependent upon you.
 Many parents may feel this is a sensible goal for older children, but RIE maintains it can begin in infancy.

 - Engage in sensitive observation.
 An example?
-Waiting before reacting or stepping in to intervene, whether it’s toddler bickering or a baby crying.
+Taking a pause to observe before reacting or stepping in to intervene, whether it’s a toddler bickering or a baby crying.
+(Of course be aware of early signs of hunger for breastfed infants as crying is often one of the later signs of hunger).

 - Involve the child.
 Even an infant can be a participant in diapering, bathing, dressing, and so on.
 For the very young, parents involve the child by “narrating,” or describing their actions while they are doing them (i.e. “now we are going to use the washcloth”).